jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The last century twice demonstrated the complete failure of extreme human storytelling to control our fate.
 We met both attempts in the introduction: fascism and communism, each convinced it had found the engine of human success, each bound to fail at enormous cost because it was an isolated half of evolution.

-One belief system looked at all boardmates and saw only genotype: each person is solely defined by their bloodline, so purge the supposed dead weight of the species and promote supposed thinkers to replace them.
-The other saw only phenotype: remake the human condition by empowering educated decision-makers to engineer a society to make everyone a better human.
+One belief system looked at all boardmates and saw only genotype: each person is solely defined by their bloodline, so purge the dead weightand their superiors will advance civilization to untold heights.
+The other saw only phenotype: remake the human condition by empowering educated decision-makers to engineer a society to make everyone—not tainted by their past—a better human.

 Both believed they had cracked the code of human advancement.
 Pre-screen boardmates to create a common identity.
 With conflict removed, reciprocation would increase, raising the carrying capacity for everyone.
 Both implemented their ideas, and the world would soon find out how they worked, before evolution got a chance to judge them against natural selection.